Simeiz: History

+Early history

 There are prehistoric dolmens and fortifications nearby; in the Middle Ages the area was under the control of the Byzantine Empire, which built a fortified monastery in the vicinity (and may have given the town its name).
 As the Byzantine power weakened, the area fell under the control of Genoa, which in its turn gave way to the Ottoman Empire; under the Ottomans the village was ruled from Mangup.
-By 1778, with the departure of the Christian population, the village was depopulated.
+By 1778, with the departure of the Christian population, the village was almost entirely depopulated.

+19th and 20th century

-In 1828 Simeiz came into the ownership of Ivan Akimovich Maltsov, who planted grapevines and fruit orchards; at the start of the 20th century his descendants created a resort, Novy Simoiz, which quickly became one of the most prestigious resorts in the Crimea.
+In 1828 Simeiz came into the ownership of Ivan Akimovich Maltsov, who started vineyards in the area.
+In 1900, Maltsov, who was an amateur astronomer, founded the Simeiz Observatory.
+It would later be developed and expanded over the following decades.

+In the early 20th century, Maltsov's descendants created a resort, Novy Simoiz.
+Novy Simoiz quickly became one of the most prestigious resorts in the Crimea.
 This period saw the construction of a park and a number of villas which remain to this day.
 In 1912 Nicholas II visited with his family.
 After the October Revolution, Simeiz was nationalized and public sanatoriums were created, mainly specializing in tuberculosis.
 In 1927 Simeiz was visited by around 10,000 people.

-During World War II the Germans occupied Simeiz, causing much death and destruction; the town was liberated by the Red Army on April 16, 1944.
-On May 18 of that year the local Crimean Tatars were exiled to Central Asia.
+During World War II, the Germans occupied Simeiz beginning on November 8, 1941, causing much death and destruction; the town was liberated by the Red Army on April 16, 1944.
+During the occupation, the Simeiz Observatory was heavily damaged.
+On May 18, 1944, Soviet dictator Joseph Stalin ordered the beginning of the deportation of the Crimean Tatars across the entire peninsula, including Simeiz.
+As a result, the Crimean Tatars, an indigenous people of Crimea, were exiled to Central Asia under the grounds of allegedly collaborating with Nazi Germany.

 After the war, the resort experienced a rebirth, and the ruins were gone by 1955.
-Since the end of the Soviet Union, however, it has seriously deteriorated.
+The Simeiz Observatory was rebuilt, and continued to be important in the field of astronomy.

+21st century

+Before the 2014 annexation of Crimea by the Russian Federation, Simeiz was known in the post-Soviet space as a "gay resort".
+Homosexual couples from countries of the former USSR would commonly go to Simeiz for summer vacations.
+Couples walked hand in hand, starting from the bus station.
+No one threw stones, no one created any obstacles, except for everyday hooliganism, which is everywhere.
+According to Denis Kratt, a local art director, the gay community was very visible in the town, saying that gay couples could hold hands in public without fear of harassment or violence.
+However, after Russia's takeover of the peninsula in 2014, the new occupation government enforced homophobic policies in Crimea, largely destroying the vibrant gay scene.
+LGBT community leaders were forced to flee or go underground.
+Local art director said that for active LGBT representatives in Crimea, "it is impossible to live there".
+In 2018, journalists described a bar in Simeiz as "the last gay bar on the peninsula".